Effective test prep means understanding the test as well as the content.

 Metacognition is equally advantageous for multiple-choice questions.
 Instead of relying on the test itself to provide possible answers, I teach students to “get it in their head” before reading the answers.
 The answers are created by test makers who admittedly use distractors to flesh out what students know.
 I’ve worked on state test development a number of times and when I explain the item-development process to my students, they understand why they should trust themselves over the answers provided.

 I tell them to cover the possible answers with their hands—to not even skim them—because their brains will try to find the answer while the test itself often tries to obscure it.
 Once they have the answer in their head, they are then reading the answers to find the one that most closely matches theirs.

 Knowing How to Drive

-As my caravan of learners approaches this year's assessment, I remind them that we've been learning together how to investigate the best direction in which to move, to trust our educated instincts, and to think about our own thinking.
+As my caravan of learners approaches this year’s assessment, I remind them that we’ve been learning together how to investigate the best direction in which to move, to trust our educated instincts, and to think about our own thinking.
 The learning experiences I designed for them, and some they discovered on their own, were informed by the Common Core Learning Standards.
-Yet, to be fair, I remind them that knowing how to drive requires they pass a written test that measures what seems impossible—how well they would actually perform
+Yet, to be fair, I remind them that knowing how to drive requires they pass a written test that measures what seems impossible—how well they would actually perform as a driver.

 Why did I miss the parallel parking question?
 Is it because I’m a bad driver?
 No. Missing that question doesn’t prove I’m a bad driver, but if I have to, I can learn how to take the test correctly and prove that I am able to adjust my thinking—a skill all students must master to be successful academically—to be college and career ready.